Using Personal or Family Resources to Pay for Nursing Home Care

 Protecting the Spouse’s Assets and Income

-The “Spousal Impoverishment Provisions” are federal guidelines specifying the minimum and maximum amounts that states can allow the “community spouse” — that is, the spouse still living at home — to keep.
-Each state is allowed to set their own limits as long as they are within the guidelines.
+These “Spousal Impoverishment Provisions” are federal guidelines specifying the minimum and maximum amounts that states can allow the “community spouse” – that is, the spouse still living at home – to keep.
+Each state is allowed to set their own limits as long as they are within federal guidelines.
 Note that the community spouse is allowed to keep all of his or her earned income.

-Also note that simply giving away one’s assets to a family member or putting it into a trust will not necessarily prevent the state from considering those assets when determining eligibility for assistance in paying for nursing home care.
+Also note that simply giving away one’s assets to a family member or putting it into a trust will not necessarily prevent the state from considering those assets.
+They may use them when determining eligibility for assistance in paying for nursing home care.

-The decision to self-insure or to provide for your own long-term care is one that needs to be made very early in life because of the quantity of money required.
+The decision to self-insure or to provide for your own nursing home care is one that needs to be made very early in life.
+This is because of the quantity of money required.
 Many people don’t think about this sort of investment until their later years when it may be too late.
-If it is an option for you, however, consider the impact it will have on your family, the positives and potential negatives, and base your decision on informed planning and research.
+If it is an option for you, however, consider the impact it will have on your family.
+Consider the positives and potential negatives, and base your decision on informed planning and research.